JuliaReinforcementLearning/JuliaReinforcementLearning.github.io/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/index.md

-@def title = "An Introduction to ReinforcementLearning.jl: Design, Implementation and Thoughts"
+@def title = "An Introduction to ReinforcementLearning.jl: Design, Implementations and Thoughts"
 @def description = """
     Reinforcement learning has led to many breakthroughs during the last several years.
 A number of packages mainly written in Python exist that provide stable